Santa Barbara Drug Crime Lawyers

-Sanford and Christy Horowitz Criminal Defense have a wealth of experience obtained in criminal trials spanning the full spectrum of criminal offenses, from minor misdemeanors to serious and violent felonies, combined with the benefits of access to the best experts, forensic testing, and a limited caseload.
-Whether seeking a dismissal, acquittal, diversion, or plea reduction, Christy and Sanford Horowitz will tenaciously attack the prosecutor’s case and expose all weaknesses and deficiencies in the government’s case.
+Sanford Horowitz Criminal Defense, P.C. have a wealth of experience obtained in criminal trials spanning the full spectrum of criminal offenses, from minor misdemeanors to serious and violent felonies, combined with the benefits of access to the best experts, forensic testing, and a limited caseload.
+Whether seeking a dismissal, acquittal, diversion, or plea reduction, Sanford Horowitz will tenaciously attack the prosecutor’s case and expose all weaknesses and deficiencies in the government’s case.

 Possession of a Controlled Substance (Health & Safety Code Section 11350)